GuyAronson/Four-in-a-row/README.md

 # Four-in-a-row
-Four in a row game via browser.
+Four in a row game via the browser. developed using HTML,CSS, JS.